hathoora/babaji-dns/experiment/README.md

 ```

 # Results
-Your result may vary depending upon the server & network load.
+Your result may vary depending upon the server specs and/or network load.

 Results against PDNS+Mysql: